Skip to main content

 How to Provide Outstanding Customer Service Without Breaking Boundaries

-As a wedding pro, making sure that your couples get everything they need is an important part of feeling like you’re doing your job.
+As a wedding pro, making sure that your couples get everything they need is an essential part of feeling like you’re doing your job.
 From getting in front of a potential issue and preventing it before it ever happens to answering the phone when you’re in the middle of running a personal errand, there are certain things that you can find yourself doing in the name of client experience and in pursuit of that 5-star review.
 But, just as with most things in life, there is a balance between going above and beyond and killing yourself to make it happen.
 So today, we wanted to talk to all of the people-pleasers out there who find themselves needing to choose between providing a high level of service and crossing a line.
-Read on for ways to help ensure that you and your team can always provide outstanding customer service without breaking boundaries.
+Read on for ways to help ensure that you and your team can always offer outstanding customer service without breaking boundaries.

-Build a team of people who are hospitality minded
+Build a team of people who are hospitality-minded

 Define your service standards

-• Communications standards (via email, while on the phone or in-person)
+• Communications standards (via email, while on the phone or in person)

 • Meeting expectations (purchasing food or drink for clients, drinking while on the clock, phone usage around clients)